Aayush-kachhwaha/Capstone/README.md

 | command | description                              |
 | :------ | :--------------------------------------- |
 | `dev`   | Starts a development instance of the app |

+~Kindely update latest packets of the required Software which are in unsed of the development of the website~